GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 ## CSS
 CSS is a style sheet language[^4] used for describing the presentation of a document written in a markup language, such as HTML.
-CSS stands for Cascading Style Sheets, because later instructions in CSS overwrite earlier ones, in a cascade.
-It looks like this:
+CSS stands for Cascading Style Sheets, because you can provide multiple contradictory style instructions, but have the browser sort out their priority, in a cascade, according to a set of rules.
+In other words you can override the brower's default styles, and you can override your own styles in certain situations, too, such as at different browser sizes.
+CSS looks like this:

-{% highlight css %}
+{% highlight css linenos %}
   h1 {
     font-size: 16px;
     color: black;